 Before Bali, I was not much of a yogi—I’d taken some classes, but nothing really formal—so I was a bit intimidated.
-But there was this acceptance of everyone, wherever they were, and real encouragement to push yourself.
+But there was this acceptance of everyone, wherever they were, and a real encouragement to push yourself.

-By seeing what my body could do, I began to see that I was an empowered person who had control, and could make choices to honor my body.
+By seeing what my body could do, I began to see that I was an empowered person who had control and could make choices to honor my body.
 Not only did I lose weight without having to think about calories for the first time in my life, I also became the person I missed being.
 And that person is not defined by a number on the scale.

 I caught the travel bug

 I had traveled in college—going to Europe and backpacking—but the Bali trip was a new frontier for me.
 The experience inspired me to continue traveling (to Peru, Croatia, and Australia—and soon, to Cuba).
-The biggest gift I left Bali with, and even more profoundly after Todos Santos, was a newfound sense of confidence and the feeling of peace that I could actually be the person I wanted be.
+The biggest gift I left Bali with, and even more profoundly after Todos Santos, was a newfound sense of confidence and the feeling of peace that I could actually be the person I wanted to be.

 I healed my relationship with food